 If it is back pain specifically that you are dealing with, a physical therapist can be of great help.
 As experts in mobility and motion, physical therapists know the musculoskeletal system ― the muscles, joints and the surrounding soft tissues of the body.
 We will begin by examining your back and pelvic joints.
 A treatment program, designed to address your individual needs, may include joint and soft tissue mobilization, exercise, bracing (if needed), and body mechanics techniques.
 Other conditions that may warrant physical therapist care are pelvic joint pain (sacraliliac or pubic pain), upper back and neck pain; headaches; musculoskeletal issues related to prolonged bed rest (if your physician recommends bed rest); diastasis recti (separation of the abdominal muscles), and coccydynia (tailbone pain).
 Physical therapists strive to empower patients and to partner in their care.

-As part of your care, a referral to an occupational therapist can help you learn proper posture and body mechanics to reduce symptom aggravation and prevent future injuries when caring for your newborn.
+As part of your care, a physical therapist can help you learn proper posture and body mechanics to reduce symptom aggravation and prevent future injuries when caring for your newborn.
 The goal of treatment is to prevent these conditions, minimize the current episode of discomfort, and reduce the risk of future occurrences to allow normal function during activities of daily living, work and play.